mcaceresb/stata-gtools/README.md

 Planned features:

+- [ ] Decide `geomean` behavior:
+    - [ ] Need to iterate over all values anyway to decide whether zero or negative "wins".
+At the moment it exits as son as either is encountered, meaning `-1 0` has a different geometric mean than `0 -1`.
 - [ ] `gregress` missing features
     - [ ] Non-nested multi-way clustering.
     - [ ] HDFE collienar categories check.